wanecek/get-display-media-test/README.md

 A video appears in the middle of the tab of the receiving tab, reflecting the content of the getDisplayMedia `MediaStream`.

-#### Outcome
+#### Outcome on Edge 41.16299.15.0 with EdgeHTML 16.16299

-So far, I have consistently been thrown the following error: (main.js:134:7 pointing to the start of the line adding the stream to the `peerConn`).
+The following error is consistently thrown the following at main.js:134:7 pointing to the start of the line adding the stream to the `peerConn`:

 ```json
 {